Country dossier

 If you operate a Bulgarian public-sector website or mobile application: publish or refresh your accessibility statement against the Ministry of e-Government's current template; verify WCAG 2.1 AA conformance via EN 301 549 v3.2.1; submit to the national monitoring methodology when called.

-If you place an EAA-regulated product on the Bulgarian market: assemble the technical file required under the 2024 ordinance; affix the CE mark where applicable; issue the EU Declaration of Conformity in Bulgarian (or English with Bulgarian on request); cooperate with the APD's market-surveillance programme.
+If you place an EAA-regulated product on the Bulgarian market: assemble the technical file required under ZIDPU and its annexes; affix the CE mark where applicable; issue the EU Declaration of Conformity; ensure instructions and product information accompany the product in Bulgarian; cooperate with DAMTN's market-surveillance programme.

 If you provide an EAA-regulated service in Bulgaria: publish the structured "information for consumers" notice on your accessibility approach; align your service to WCAG 2.1 AA; designate a single point of contact for accessibility complaints; document conformance against the EN 301 549 service requirements.